Biography

 Bruce Friedman is a trumpeter based in the Southern California area.
 He has studied trumpet with Marco Blaauw, Uan Racey, James Stamp and others.
 After earning his Bachelors Degree at Humboldt State University, he earned a Teaching Credential in Instrumental Music at CSU Los Angeles.
 He has performed in a broad spectrum of musical styles.
 These include Jazz, Free improvisation, Symphonic, Pop Music, Brass Ensemble, and Musical Theater.

 Recent performances of Contemporary Composition include "Treatise" by Cornelius Cardew, with the Wholesale Orchestra and with a performance of the music of Karlheinz Stockhausen.
 This included "Halt" for trumpet and bass;"Tierkreis", arranged for trumpet with two acoustic guitars, and improvised ('intuitive') music from "The Seven Days".
+Recent music workshops attended have been led by John Butcher, Wolfgang Fuchs, Charlemagne Palestine, and Ellen Burr.

 He has played numerous gigs with the improvisation ensemble Surrealestate.
 His own Jazz group, with Ron Hershewe on guitar, has worked frequently in the Southern California region.
 He's done countless Brass Quintet gigs.
 He played two seasons in the Pacific Palisades Symphony.
 He's done Musical Theater in Los Angeles.
 At the Stella Adler Theater, he did Stephen Sondheim's "Saturday Night".
 At the Odyssey Theater, he did "Archie and Mehitabel", (Don Marquis/George Kleinsinger).
 Additionally, he toured Japan with a tribute to the 1950's pop group The Platters, played often during holidays at the 6-Flags Magic Mountain Park with Skip Waring's, and was with the Mariachi of The Ballet Mexicapan in East L.A., for two seasons.